Contact Us for a Free Consultation (213) 542-0979

 Negotiation with the Prosecution

-Now, there are scenarios where you appear in court once a prosecutor files the case.
-Your attorney's with you.
-You enter a not-guilty plea, get all the paperwork on the case, and then start working on it, where you can try to convince the prosecutors to dismiss a particular case.
+There are instances where you appear in court once a prosecutor files the case.
+Your attorney is by your side.
+You enter a not-guilty plea, receive all the paperwork on the case, and then start working on it.
+Your attorney can then negotiate with the prosecutors to potentially dismiss the case, offering a glimmer of hope in a challenging situation.

 But obviously, that's not easy to do because another prosecutor has already reviewed it to determine whether or not there's enough evidence to file it in the first place.
 You'd have to have some different proof they didn't consider to convince it once the case has already been filed.